top of page

 The SLT/Governor link is Dr Andrew Middleton, Head of Computing.

-Emma’s role is to support students, parents and teachers with all aspects of careers education
+Emma’s role is to support students, parents and teachers with all aspects of careers education.

 Careers Guidance at HCCS